Descendants of Thomas Halbert 1806-1865

 If you arent sure what a DNA test can do Ill briefly explain it.

-In order to take the YDNA test you needed to be a direct male line descendant of Thomas Jr the son of Thomas Jr and his son and his son and so on.
-We could not use any children adopted by any of the Halbert families nor use any female descendants.
-The YDNA test only used male DNA and requires a direct male ancestor with the Halbert surname.
+In order to take the YDNA test you needed to be a direct male line descendant of Thomas Jr, the son of Thomas Jr or his son and so on.
+We could not use any children adopted into any of the Halbert families nor use any female descendants.
+The YDNA test only used male DNA and required a direct male ancestor with the Halbert surname.